kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0008-project-group-structure/README.md

 #### Membership and Internal Structure

 The Chair determines the rules for membership, which must be non-discriminatory and allow anyone to request to join.
+These rules must be accessible to everyone and the desired communication link for the application must be clearly stated.
 Specific expertise may be required to become a member.
 Community members may belong to multiple Working Groups.

 New members of the working group are appointed by the Chair.
 Community member may request membership by